-However, it is now time for other bands to sort of assume the role of trying to show the world about the impressive evolution of the metal genre and Exarsis does just that with this album.
-In life it is very important to fight for our rights and what we stand for even if others will not agree with us.
-In 2020, we are hearing bands that are not only showing their modern skills but these bands show that they are able to really move past the kind of thrash that we heard 30 to 40 years ago.
+However, it is now time for other bands to sort of assume the role of trying to show the world about the impressive evolution of the metal genre, and Exarsis does just that with this album.
+In life it is very important to fight for our rights and what we stand for, even if others will not agree with us.
+In 2020, we are hearing bands that are not only showing their modern skills but showing that they are able to really move past the kind of thrash that we heard 30 to 40 years ago.

 The 2020s is a decade that started off very strongly for Greece in the area of thrash metal.
-If the previous decade was strong for Europe and Japan in the genre of thrash which it certainly was, then Greece is making some serious strides in the right direction.
-Gone are the days of fast, raw thrash metal and in comes modern thrash which is continuing to solidify its hold on the genre.
-After all, most fans these days would prefer thrash metal with melodic brilliance as would I.
+If the previous decade was strong for Europe and Japan in the genre, then Greece is making some serious strides in the right direction.
+Gone are the days of fast, raw thrash metal.
+After all, most fans these days would prefer thrash metal with melodic brilliance.

 "Sentenced to Life"